Romania’s Lookalikes Football Shirts

 Take a look at the examples below to see how other teams’ adidas shirts typically featured only two colors.
 For instance, the kits for the USA, Bochum, and Besiktas primarily used two-tone designs.
 Portugal’s kit added a twist with a green v-neckline.
 However, Romania stood out by incorporating blue on the block/stripe from the sleeves and armpit area, making the design unique and more dynamic for us the viewers.

 In 1990, Romania was navigating a period of significant transformation following the fall of the communist regime.
 At this time, the national football team did not yet have a newly designed crest for their shirts.
 However, shortly after the Italia ’90 World Cup, a new crest was introduced, which appeared on the national team shirts until 2017.
 This new emblem marked a step towards rebranding the team during Romania’s transition to a more open and democratic society.
 The badge was resembling the New York Cosmos crest.
-Itwould be changed again later in 2017.
+It would be changed again in 2017.

 Left: Romania 1990, Middle: USA 1990, Right: Portugal, Bochum and Besiktas